 The licence also includes access to Microsoft PowerApps as part of the price.
 This allows you to access or build customised apps powered by Microsoft Dynamics 365 (equivalent Zoho solution has an extra cost).
 Dynamics 365 also has a sandbox environment but this comes at an additional cost.

 Dynamics 365 is also a cloud solution.
 It comes with 10GB of storage per organisation, with a $50 per month charge per extra 10GB (though there are free solutions for avoiding this).
-Data is held in Microsoft’s highly-secure datacentres and is GDPR compliant.
+Data is held in Microsoft’s highly secure data centres and is GDPR compliant.

-Conclusion: Zoho’s CRM has existed since 2005 and has clearly evolved from a sales and marketing solution to offer more functionality.
-This accounts both for the advanced state of the sales solution and comparative simplicity of finance.
+Conclusion: Zoho’s CRM has existed since 2005 and has clearly evolved from a sales and marketing solution to offering more functionality.
+This accounts both for the advanced state of the sales solution and the comparative simplicity of finance.
 That said, the interface is attractive and much of the functionality looks intuitive, which may appeal to those new to a CRM.

 Microsoft Dynamics 365, on the other hand, benefits from 25 years of heritage and evolution.
 Microsoft has been keen to develop Dynamics 365 in every direction where it might have a business application.
 And you can be pretty sure that each application has been tested by thousands of companies.

-Given this, Dynamics 365 can require some training and setup to get the best out of it but can provide near limitless business intelligence options once up and running.
+Given this, Dynamics 365 can require some training and setup to get the best out of it but can provide near-limitless business intelligence options once up and running.

 Customisation & Compatibility

 Zoho: Zoho’s CRM has some customisation options, with instructions on its website on how to perform them.
 The majority of these appear to be cosmetic, which raises the question of how flexible the platform is if it doesn’t meet your needs out of the box.
 Equally, given the importance of a CRM to a business, customisation is not something a layperson particularly wants to undertake.